EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - Alessio Coltellacci with work on the encoding of Alethe proofs from SMT solvers to Lambdapi

+- [Nicolas Magaud](https://dpt-info.u-strasbg.fr/~magaud/) will investigate how to use the Dedukti/Lambdapi toolchain to transform the Isabelle/HOL formal description of Faradžev-Read algorithm into an equivalent formal description in Coq.

+- François Thiré will work on Dedukti and STTfaxport.

 <!-- hotel not not paid yet -->

 - [Bruno Barras](http://www.lsv.fr/~barras/) plans to work on Lambdapi (reduction engine, use of de Bruijn indices).

 - [Claudio Sacerdoti Coen](http://www.cs.unibo.it/~sacerdot/) plans to work on the translation of type classes between Isabelle and Coq.

-- [Nicolas Magaud](https://dpt-info.u-strasbg.fr/~magaud/) will investigate how to use the Dedukti/Lambdapi toolchain to transform the Isabelle/HOL formal description of Faradžev-Read algorithm into an equivalent formal description in Coq.

 - [Filip Maric](http://www.matf.bg.ac.rs/~filip) will work on using Dedukti/Lambdapi (esp. isabelle_dedukti) to translate a whole Isabelle/HOL development into a similar one in Coq.